cjboake/cjcc/src/notes.md

 7/14/18
 -------
 - The function-call parsing is working well (surprisingly), so today I am just finishing up passing the return values and arguments to the proper registers so that the functions actually call one another.
 Exciting stuff.

+*break note: So I just implemented the code gen that moves function parameters to the location that they need to be in once the call is made.
+This is working.
+However, there function paramters do not appear to be being passed in correct, they are skipping a step. (e.g. 1, null, 3).
+I'm not sure why this is happening, but rather than waste time debugging it, I think I'm just going to go use a list instead of a *char[] on those, and that alone could actually clear this up.